How often to water a peace lily – experts share their tips for keeping this popular indoor plant properly hydrated

 Knowing when to water your peace lily can be a tricky equation to figure out – experts share their advice to stop your plant from wilting

 Peace lilies are a favourite among many houseplant owners, and make for an air-purifying, stylish addition to any home.
-However, if you don't know how often to water peace lilies, this easy-to-care-for plant can start drooping before your eyes.
+However, if you don't know how often to water peace lilies, this otherwise easy-to-care-for plant can start drooping before your eyes.

 Despite being generally very resilient, small mistakes in watering can cause larger problems for your peace lily's health – through both over and under-watering.
 Knowing when to water your peace lily can take some time to get the hang of, but is an important skill to get to grips with in order to help this zen plant thrive.

 Fortunately, it is easy to learn how to care for peace lilies.
-‘Peace lilies should be watered around once a week, but this can vary depending on their environment,’ says Jo Lambell, founder of Beards & Daisies.
+‘They should be watered around once a week, but this can vary depending on their environment,’ says Jo Lambell, founder of Beards & Daisies.
 As Jo points out, this is general guidance, and a number of environmental factors can influence how often to water peace lilies.

 How to tell if your peace lily needs watering